9 Month Stretch: Plot

-Ariane Felder, a judge in her forties a little stuck, single, is totally reluctant to date men.
+Ariane Felder, a judge in her forties, a little stuck and single, is totally reluctant to date men.
 On New Year's Eve 2013, strongly encouraged by her colleagues, she drinks more than enough and loses control of herself.

-Six months later, Ariane discovers that she is pregnant but not sure who is the father.
+Six months later, Ariane discovers that she is pregnant but not sure who the father is.
 She first thinks that it is a judge De Bernard, an enterprising colleague who is too sweet with her.
 However, she conducts an investigation and discovers that the father of her child is the famous Robert Nolan, alias "Bob Nolan", lover of prostitutes and burglar multiple repeat offenders, suspected of having cut the four limbs of an old man.

 Being arrested, Nolan seems to recognize the judge during an interview with her, still unaware that the child she is carrying is his.
 Later, on the run, he breaks into her home, surprises her attempting a "criminal" abortion by intentionally falling on her stomach from a pile of furniture.
 Finally, he offers a deal: he won't reveal anything about his nights if she helps him demonstrate that he's not the barbaric eye-eater who is making headlines around the world.